Home-Style Dishes

 Why people make these

-Whenever the weather swings, Bro Niu sees children — whose defences against “external evils” are weaker — catch a cough easily.
+Whenever the weather swings, Nourilo sees children — whose defences against “external evils” are weaker — catch a cough easily.
 In the traditional view, cough mainly splits into wind-cold and wind-heat types; longer-standing coughs (from phlegm-damp, liver-fire, depleted lung-yin, or weak lung/spleen/kidney) are called “internal-injury” coughs.
 A new cough is usually external; a long one usually internal.
 Below are simple remedies matched to each type, so you can pick the one that fits.

 Remedies (by pattern)